 Mentorship: All students must work with a research mentor.
 Students may find their own research mentor or contact the Director of the Medical Student Research Office for opportunities to work with an established research mentor.

-All students must contact the school’s Research and Regulatory Coordinator and have USC CITI training and IRB registration prior to the start of the project.
+All students must contact the school’s Research and Regulatory Coordinator and have UofSC CITI training and IRB registration prior to the start of the project.
 There are no exceptions to this policy.
 At the end of the research experience, students must submit a short describing their findings and submit a completion survey regarding their research experience.

 For additional information, please contact: